Repairing potholes is an important and affordable method of maintaining our roads. We encourage the public to report potholes to help keep roads safe.

 The Downtown area has temporary parking restrictions in effect during spring street sweeping.
 View them here.

-- Watch for signage to remove vehicles, basketball hoops or other items that may impede the street sweeper from cleaning debris from gutters or road edge.
+- Watch for signage to remove vehicles, basketball hoops, and other items that may impede the street sweeper from cleaning debris from gutters or road edge.

-- Some high density areas will have parking restrictions posted and/or notices delivered in advance of sweeping, for example, downtown east.
+- Some high-density areas will have parking restrictions posted and/or notices delivered in advance of sweeping (e.g. downtown east).

 - If you are approaching a sweeper unit, please do so with care.

-The Spring Street Sweep program is broken down into three shifts and various routes:
+Spring street sweeping broken down into three shifts and various routes:

-- Day Shift and Afternoon Shift will concentrate on Local and Collector roads.
-These areas are completed during the hours of 8:00 am to midnight to reduce noise concerns.
+- Day shift and afternoon shift will concentrate on local and collector roads.
+These areas are completed between the hours of 8:00 am and 12:00 midnight to reduce noise concerns.

-- Night Shift (midnight to 8:00 am) will concentrate on Arterial roads and city-maintained sidewalks.
-This is the most cost effective and efficient time due to the reduced traffic volumes on roadways.
+- Night shift (12:00 midnight to 8:00 am) will concentrate on arterial roads and city-maintained sidewalks.
+This is the most cost-effective and efficient time to complete the street sweeping due to the reduced traffic volumes on roadways.

-- Work will typically commence in the valley bottom working up to the higher elevations.
+- Work will typically commence in the valley bottom and work upwards to the higher elevations.

-- Signage will be placed at least twenty-four hours before an area is scheduled to be swept.
-Signs may be up longer depending on weather and available sweepers.
-In the event the area has obstacles that prevent the sweepers from reaching the curb (such as waste bins), the sweeper may return at a later date.
+- Signage will be placed at least 24 hours before an area is scheduled to be swept.
+Signs may be up longer, depending on weather and availability of sweepers.
+In the event the area has obstacles that prevent the sweepers from reaching the curb (e.g. waste bins), the sweeper may return at a later date.